• Skip to primary navigation

 Instructions

 • Wash green onions and pat dry with paper towels.
-Trim off the roots, split them down the middle and chop into 2-inch-long pieces.
+Trim off the roots, vertically split each stalk down the middle, and chop into 2-inch-long pieces.
 Set aside.

-• Then pat dry the squid rings and shrimp with paper towel to remove excess moisture and set aside.
+• Pat dry the squid rings and shrimp with paper towel to remove excess moisture and set aside.

-• Then add green onions, shrimp, squid rings and cold water and mix just until combined - do not over mix.
+• Then add green onions, shrimp, squid rings and cold water.
+Mix just until combined - do not overmix.

-• Flip it over with a large spatula and pour the remaining oil around it.
-Swirl and press down on the pancake.
-Fry until until crispy and golden brown, another 4-5 minutes.
+• Flip over and pour the remaining oil around the pancake.
+Swirl the pancake in the oil and occasionally press down on it.
+Fry until crispy and golden brown, about 4-5 minutes.

-• Transfer to a cutting board and slice into smaller pieces.
+• Transfer to a cutting board to slice into smaller pieces.

-• In a small bowl, combine the dipping sauce ingredients as listed above and enjoy with the pancake.
+• Combine the dipping sauce ingredients and enjoy with the pancake.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!